 You do NOT need to provide any pencils, pens, erasers, rulers, sharpeners or books.

 Is there anything else I can do to prepare my child for school?

 Ensure that your child gets a good night’s sleep when s/he has school the following day.

-Ensure that your child does NOT wear any jewellery to school other than studs for pierced ears but these must be removed on PE days.
-If in doubt please ask the teacher which days these are.
-Also please bear in mind that if you plan to have your child’s ears pierced please have it done at the start of the summer holidays as it usually takes 4-6 weeks for them to heal properly.
+Ensure that your child does NOT wear any jewellery to school other than studs for pierced ears (these must not be worn on PE days).
+Also please bear in mind that if you plan to have your child’s ears pierced, please have it done at the start of the summer holidays as it usually takes 4-6 weeks for them to heal properly.

 The School Day

 The school day starts at 8.45am and pupils must be in their classrooms by this time.
 Pupils are welcome to arrive from 8.35am when the gates open and soft start activities will be available for them to complete.

 Where can I park if I come by car?

 Unfortunately we do not have any capacity for parent parking on site.
 For everyone’s safety please do not park on the zig-zag lines outside of school to drop off or pick up your child.
 If you do so you may be challenged by a member of staff.
 Please be considerate to our neighbours if you wish to park in the vicinity and please ensure that you do not block anyone’s driveway or access (even for a few minutes).